NEWS RELEASE: Highway 85, the Theodore Roosevelt Expressway

 Option: When leaving Watford City, travel east about 40 miles to New Town and the new MHA Interpretive Center, a museum preserving the culture of the Mandan, Hidatsa and Arikara tribes.
 4 Bears Casino offers yacht excursions on Lake Sakakawea.

 This is just a sampling of the interesting things to see and do and places to eat.
-Create your own road trip using these tips, or go to for more options as you follow your curiosity, not the crowds.
+Create your own road trip using these tips, or browse our road trip ideas for more options as you follow your curiosity, not the crowds.